 - Use acrylic, not glass, for framing paintings and photographs larger than 18” x 24”.

-- We use a hanging system that includes a hook suspended by a wire (see website for a diagram).
+- We use a hanging system that includes a hook suspended by a wire (select Canvas Wiring Guide link below).
 Be sure your work can be hung using this system.

 - Wire must be taut and secure, 1/3 of the way down from the top so that the piece hangs properly (See diagram below.)